AUD/USD Signals & Technical Analysis

 About the AUD/USD (Australian dollar & US Dollar)

-The Australian dollar is known as a commodity currency due to the role of Australia in global gold production and export.
-AUD/USD exhibits a long-term positive correlation with the value of gold.
+The Australian dollar is known as a commodity currency due to the role of Australia in global commodity production and export, trading in metals, fuel, meat and other raw materials.
+For example, AUD/USD exhibits a long-term positive correlation with the value of gold.
 Since the Australian dollar is a first currency (base currency), the pair is called a direct currency.

 Breaking Down ‘AUD/USD’

-The cross made up of the Australian dollar and the US dollar is now the fourth most actively traded currency pairs.
-Lately, AUD/USD has represented around 7% of total forex market turnover.
-Despite that, it isn't one of the six currencies that form the US dollar index.
+AUD/USD is the fourth most actively traded currency pair, representing around 7% of total forex market turnover.
+Its popularity is due, in part, to Australia’s political and economic stability, as well as the government’s limited interventions in the forex market.
+Despite this, it isn't one of the six currencies that form the US dollar index (DXY).

 What Determines the AUD/USD Exchange Rate?